What Are Polymers?

 What are biodegradable polymers?
 Give examples.

-These polymers possess high strength, resistance to chemical, thermal, abrasion similar to ceramics and metals for use in engineering applications.
-Examples: Silicone, Polycarbonate, ABS, Polysulfone.
+These polymers possess high strength and resistance to chemical, thermal and abrasion, similar to ceramics and metals for use in engineering applications.
+Examples: silicone, polycarbonate, ABS and polysulfone.

-The polymer that is similar to the metal in terms of their electrical, electronic, magnetic, and optical properties is termed as ‘intrinsically conducting polymer (ICP)’ or ‘synthetic metal’.
+The polymer that is similar to the metal in terms of its electrical, electronic, magnetic and optical properties is termed an ‘intrinsically conducting polymer (ICP)’ or ‘synthetic metal’.

-Stay tuned with BYJU’S to know more about polymers, biopolymers, and other interesting chemistry topics.
+Stay tuned to BYJU’S to know more about polymers, biopolymers and other interesting chemistry topics.